A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Research Methodology

-\bmhead{Paper Mapping} To identify relevant studies for our review on POI recommendations, we conducted a systematic paper mapping process depicted in Figure~\ref{process_diagram}.
-The process involved multiple steps to screen, filter, and extract key information from the retrieved papers \citep{PAGE2021105906}.
+To identify relevant studies for our review on POI recommendations, we conducted a systematic paper mapping process depicted in Figure~\ref{process_diagram}.
+The process involved multiple steps to screen, filter and extract key information from the retrieved papers \citep{PAGE2021105906}.

-First, we formulated a comprehensive search query using relevant keywords related to POI recommendations (see above).
-This query was applied to the DBLP database with an additional filter based on the year of publication, type of paper, and journal ranking, resulting in an initial pool of $217$ papers.
+Firstly, we constructed the search query using keywords pertaining to POI recommendations, as outlined above.
+This query was subsequently employed to query the DBLP database, employing additional filters based on the year of publication, paper type and the ranking of the journal or conference.
+This process yielded an initial dataset comprising 230 papers.

-Next, we conducted a preliminary screening based on the titles and abstracts of these papers.
-We carefully reviewed each paper to assess its relevance to our research topic, resulting in the exclusion of papers that did not align with our focus.
-After this initial screening, $160$ papers remained.
-Finally, a further refinement was done by excluding papers that did not specifically address POI recommendations, resulting in a final set of $117$ eligible papers.
+Next, we conducted a preliminary screening based on the title and abstract of these papers.
+We reviewed each paper to assess its relevance to the field of TRS and only full-length papers were retained.
+As a result of this initial screening, along with the elimination of duplicate entries retrieved due to multiple search queries, a total of 144 papers remained in our dataset.

+Finally, a further refinement was carried out by excluding papers that met the exclusion criteria outlined above, resulting in a final set of 111 eligible papers.
 We thoroughly read and analyzed these papers to extract and summarize the key information pertinent to our research objectives.

 Overall, the paper mapping process ensured a rigorous and systematic approach in selecting relevant studies for our review.
-The chosen papers provide valuable insights into the current state-of-the-art of POI recommendation research, which will be presented in detail in the subsequent sections of this review.
+The chosen papers provide valuable insights into the current state-of-the-art POI recommendation research, which will be presented in detail in Section \ref{A Landscape of Research}.
+The list of papers considered in this review can be found online\footnote{\url{https://github.com/wzehui/Survey_TRS.git}}.